AutoARIMA

 Defaults to 10.

-The real AR roots with inverse modulus larger than TREND_MOD will be integrated into trend component.
+The real AR roots with inverse modulus larger than this parameter will be integrated into the trend component.
 Valid only when show_explainer is True.
 Cannot be smaller than 0.

 Defaults to 0.4.

-Specifies the bandwidth of spectrum of trend component in unit of rad.
+Specifies the bandwidth of the spectrum of the trend component in units of rad.
 Valid only when show_explainer is True.
 Cannot be smaller than 0.

 Defaults to 0.035.

-Specifies the bandwidth of spectrum of seasonal component in unit of rad.
+Specifies the bandwidth of the spectrum of the seasonal component in units of rad.
 Valid only when show_explainer is True.
 Cannot be smaller than 0.

 Defaults to 0.035.